-Your passport is your most important immigration document.
+A passport is a person’s most important immigration document.
 Your passport is an official document issued by the government of your country of citizenship that certifies the identity and nationality of its holder for the purpose of international travel.

-If your passport expires while you are in Canada, all your immigration documents, including your study permit, temporary resident visa and your family’s immigration documents, your Saskatchewan Health Coverage, your Social Insurance Number and your Saskatchewan Driver’s License (if applicable) will expire at the same time.
+If your passport expires while you are in Canada, all of your immigration documents will expire.
+If you have family members accompanying you in Canada, you, and your families' immigration documents will likely expire at the same time.

 It is your responsibility to extend your passport before it expires.